Stanley9990/MISP-Export/README.md

 ## Known Issues
 - Warning errors will be shown when connection to MISP is established.
 This is because `verifycert` is set to `False` in `config.ini`
+- The printed lines in the source of the test script are difficult to read because I have used inline colour codes.
+Am I going to change this?
+Probably not.

 ## TODO
 - Cronjob Setup Documentation